BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Introduction

-\stitle{Challenges and solutions.\,} First, utilizing network-based multicast for parameter loading is more complex than it seems.
-Though the mechanism of executing a multicast is simple, the challenge lies in generating an optimal multicast plan that minimizes the data loading time.
-This challenge arises because: (1) Creating an optimal multicast plan is NP-hard on heterogeneous networks like serving clusters~\cite{DBLP:journals/jpdc/BhatRP03}.
-In autosclaing scenarios, we must generate this plan online with diverse network topologies, as the hardware used for scaling is selected dynamically based on their usage.
-(2) Modern serving workloads, particularly LLM serving, already heavily use the network of some instances.
-Although the overall data center network is under-utilized, network-based autoscaling can interfere with the serving workloads, resulting in 1.5$\times$ longer parameter loading time and up to 32\% degraded serving performance.
-Current multicast solutions~\cite{DBLP:conf/asplos/CowanMMSX23,DBLP:conf/ppopp/CaiLMMMNS21,DBLP:conf/sc/GhazimirsaeedZR20} mainly target offline scenarios like training, with relative static network configurations.
-Thus they tolerate long plan generation time and do not consider the interference from serving workloads.
-To address the issue, we propose a model-aware multicast planner, which leverage the static data flow in model serving to quickly generate a near-optimal, interference-free multicast plan for parameter loading (\textsection{\ref{sec:design-plan}}).
+\stitle{Challenges and solutions.\,} First, utilizing network-based multicast is non-trivial in our setup.
+Though the mechanism of multicast is simple, i.e., simply forwarding parameters between instances with the network, the challenges lie in generating the multicast plan, i.e., determining how the data flows between instances.
+First, we need to quickly generate an efficient plan online on diverse network topologies since our sources and destinations are dynamically determined, but generating an optimal plan is NP-hard on heterogeneous networks in serving clusters~\cite{DBLP:journals/jpdc/BhatRP03}.
+Second, we need to avoid network interference between the scaling and serving, otherwise, we observed a 1.5\,$\times$ longer scale time and 50\% degraded tail TBT (\textsection{\ref{sec:overview}}).
+Current solutions~\cite{DBLP:conf/asplos/CowanMMSX23,DBLP:conf/ppopp/CaiLMMMNS21,DBLP:conf/sc/GhazimirsaeedZR20} mainly target offline scenarios like training, so they can tolerate long plan generation time and don't need to consider interference from serving workloads.
+To address the issue, we propose a model-aware multicast planner, which leverages the key features of compute network and the static data flow in model serving to quickly generate a near-optimal, interference-free multicast plan for scaling (\textsection{\ref{sec:design-plan}}).

-Second, it is challenging to schedule live autoscaling due to the complexity of dynamic scheduling decisions, i.e., which instance execute which layers.
-Dynamic decisions are necessary because the parameters on scaled instances change dynamically.
-Doing so is non-trivial.
-A naive best-effort scaling that executes as much layers as possible cannot balance the load.
-It is because at the beginning of autoscaling, the new instances can only execute few layers, thus many requests are still queued.
-A better solution is to adjust the load holistically by considering future incoming layers, and we realize this with a zigzag scheduling method and achieves 50\% tail latency reduction under extremely bursty workload. (\textsection{\ref{sec:design-pp}}).
+Second, it is challenging to schedule how requests are executed between deployed and live scaling instances, i.e., which instance executes which layers.
+The challenge lies in the fact that the serving capability of the scaling instances is limited---it can only execute layers with parameters loaded, and this capability is dynamically changing.
+A naive best-effort scaling that executes as many layers as possible cannot balance the load because at the beginning of autoscaling, the new instances can only execute few layers, with requests still queued at the overloaded instances.
+A better solution is to adjust the load holistically by considering future incoming layers, and we realize this with a ZigZag pipeline scheduling and achieve 50\% tail latency reduction under bursty workloads (\textsection{\ref{sec:design-pp}}).